 The main series consists of thirteen books, each with thirteen chapters.
 The thirteenth book has a "hidden" fourteenth chapter which serves as an epilogue, bringing the main series total to one hundred seventy chapters rather than one hundred sixty-nine.

 Only Sane Man: Frequently the Baudelaires are this, as are other well-read volunteers.
-During an interview, Liam Aiken (who played Klaus in The Movie of the Book) himself described the siblings as "the only sane people."
+During an interview, Liam Aiken (who played Klaus in The Film of the Book) himself described the siblings as "the only sane people."

-On The Next: Lemony's letters to his Kind Editor, which include the title of the next book and a few random details from it.
+On the Next: Lemony's letters to his Kind Editor, which include the title of the next book and a few random details from it.
 As the series goes on, these letters become increasingly obscured, such as by tearing and water-stains, and so the information is increasingly elusive.
 In the case of the eleventh book, only half the title was known; the twelfth book's title was completely lost; the letter about the thirteenth book was just a single sentence written on a napkin — with the title included, but nobody realized at the time as it deviated from the usual title pattern.

 Painting the Medium: In The Ersatz Elevator, the three children are thrown down an elevator shaft, and rather than try to describe it, Lemony just prints two pages solid black.